shellfire-dev/shellfire/README.md

 [shellfire] consists of a number of github repositories, called modules.
 Each module contains functions or resources in a specific namespace.
 You create a [shellfire] application by making a new repository (typically on GitHub) with a skeleton structure, and then adding the modules you need.
 You populate a template shell script, and then just code away.
 It couldn't be easier. [shellfire] scripts work straightaway from source control.
 When you're ready to do a release, you can use [fatten] to make a standalone script, and [swaddle] to then deploy it to GitHub releases, pages, etc as tarballs, debs, etc.

 ## Impatient to Get Started?
-There's a [tutorial](https://github.com/shellfire-dev/shellfire/tree/master/tutorial)
+There's a [tutorial]
-Try the [overdrive tutorial](https://github.com/shellfire-dev/shellfire/tree/master/tutorial).
-You'll be up and running your first [shellfire] application in 10 mins.
+Try the overdrive [tutorial].
+You'll be up and running with your first [shellfire] application in 10 mins.

 ## So what's included?
 In homage to Python, batteries are included.
 Here's the list of modules and namespaces:-